-Revenue in Canada is derived from the Canaccord Genuity, Canaccord Genuity Wealth Management, and Corporate and Other segments.
-Revenue from the UK and Europe is derived from the Canaccord Genuity and Canaccord Genuity Wealth Management segments.
-Revenue in the US is principally included in the Canaccord Genuity segment with an approximate 1.3% included in the Canaccord Genuity Wealth Management segment in the US during fiscal 2018.
-Revenue in Australia is also principally derived from Canaccord Genuity activity with an approximate 8.7% of its total revenue generated in the Canaccord Genuity Wealth Management segment during fiscal 2018.
-Revenue from Other Foreign Locations is entirely made up of Canaccord Genuity activity.
+Revenue in Canada is derived from the Canaccord Genuity Capital Markets, Canaccord Genuity Wealth Management, and Corporate and Other segments.
+Revenue from the UK & Europe is derived from the Canaccord Genuity Capital Markets and Canaccord Genuity Wealth Management segments.
+Revenue in the US is principally included in the Canaccord Genuity Capital Markets segment with an approximate 0.9% included in the Canaccord Genuity Wealth Management segment in the US during fiscal 2020.
+Commencing in Q3/20, our Australian wealth management business, comprised of the operating results of Patersons since October 21, 2019 and the wealth management business of Australia previously included as part of Canaccord Genuity Capital Markets Australia, is disclosed as a separate operating segment.
+Comparatives have not been restated.
+Revenue from Other Foreign Locations during fiscal 2019 and 2018 was entirely made up of Canaccord Genuity Capital Markets activity.